crate/crate-sample-apps/python/documentation.md

 ```

 ### Handling BLOBs
-The Crate Python client library also contains an API for handling BLOBs.
+The CrateDB Python client library also contains an API for handling BLOBs.

-A blob container is an easy to use wrapper around the BLOB API of the Crate Cluster.
+A blob container is an easy to use wrapper around the BLOB API of the CrateDB Cluster.
 It can be obtained from the `CrateConnection` object via the `get_blob_container()` method.

 ```python
 container = connection.get_blob_container('my_blobs')